Changissnz/nu_merchant_principal/README.md

 Here is a common feature of physically cyclical offendors that were effective.
-The cycle, even after opposition had learned it to the point of effectively countering it at local scales, continues its targetted domination by birthing traitors out of the opposition.
+The cycle, even after opposition had learned it to the point of effectively countering it at local scales, continues its targeted domination by birthing traitors out of the opposition.
 The mirror strategy, with its drive towards the likeness of the adversary, does carry this risk.
 Here is a common-sense saying: there